ACiDS-NU/birdid/README.md

 [5]:https://github.com/shaneopatrick/lzbdr

 ## The NAbirds dataset and data preprocessing
 Here I am going to use the NAbirds dataset, which contains 48,562 images with bounding boxes of 404 bird species, each with at least 100 images.
-The class is further divided into 555 "visual categories.[^1]" A visual category represents a form (e.g. breeding, (fe)male, juvenile, etc.) of the bird.
+The class is further divided into 555 "visual categories."
+A visual category represents a form (e.g. breeding, (fe)male, juvenile, etc.) of the bird.
 The dataset also contains part annotations like where eyes, wings, legs, etc. are.
 I did not use these as it is quite unreasonable to ask the user to input the information.

 Combining all information provided, we have an overview for a photo: